Seven Thanksgiving Meal Prep Hacks That Save You Hours!

 3. Prep and Freeze Mashed Potatoes

-On Thanksgiving, simply reheat them in the oven or slow cooker, adding a little extra butter or cream to refresh the texture.
+On Thanksgiving, warm them on the stove top, in the oven or slow cooker.
+Add a little extra liquid or butter to bring the smooth texture back.

 4. Make-Ahead Gravy That’s Ready to Pour